tstatler/doctools/guides/acs/acs_authentication/README.md

         oauth_version="1.0"
 </pre>

 This authentication method is the safer over http since the secret used to generate the signature is known only by the app and the ACS server.
 It is never sent over the network.
-The OAuth consumer key and secret for an app can be found by going to the <a href="/apps">Apps page</a> and clicking on the name of the app.
+The OAuth consumer key and secret for an app can be found by going to the <a href="my.appcelerator.com/apps">My Apps page</a> and clicking on the name of the app.

 The following is an example of making a 2-Legged OAuth request using Ruby: